Visitors and volunteers

-The residents are more isolated than the average Ghanaian because of their disability, and so they are more dependent on whoever ‘approaches them and talks to them’.
+The residents are more isolated than the average Ghanaian because of their disability.
+In order to get in touch with others they are therefore more dependent on whoever ‘approaches them and talks to them’.
 If visitors react positively to the residents, this contributes to their well-being and further development.

-Clear Mind offers three self-contained guest houses, each with two beds, running water and a toilet.
-The two houses in the vegetable garden are more secluded, further away from the bustle of the car wash.
-The third guest room is situated among the residents’ rooms, which is an experience in itself.
+Clear Mind offers two self-contained guest houses, each with two beds, running water and a toilet.
+The two guesthouses are situated in the vegetable garden and therefore a bit secluded from the daily sometimes rather noisy hustle and bustle at the car wash.

-In terms of costs, staying overnight at Clear Mind is always affordable.
-Although we do have a recommended price for accommodation, guests with a limited budget, such as students, can decide how much they want to donate, which does not necessarily have to take the form of a financial contribution.
+Staying overnight at Clear Mind is affordable for everyone.
+The recommended price for accommodation is 10 euro but guests with a limited budget can for themselves decide how pay for their accommodation.
+It does not always have to take the form of a financial contribution.

 Volunteers and visitors are expected to adhere to a code of conduct that benefits our residents.
-Because we do not recommend the use of alcohol among our residents, we kindly request that visitors consume alcohol in private.
+No loud music after 21.00 and because we discourage the use of alcohol among our residents we recommend the use of alcoholic drinks inside the guestrooms only.

 Practical information: